buildroot/buildroot/README.md

 ```
 make raspberrypi2_wpe_defconfig
 ```
 Buildroot provides you a menuconfig option for the first time.
 Select additional packages if you require or exit and save the config.

+**Note** that the `_ml` (Metrological) configurations such as `raspberrypi2_wpe_ml_defconfig` should be considered for internal Metrological use only.
+Unless you have access to the private repositories required, the build will fail.

 ### Build
 To build: